The Biden proposal for a global minimum corporate tax rate, explained

 “Our tax rules basically reward companies when they can make their profits become offshore profits,” says Steve Wamhoff, director of federal tax policy at the Institute on Taxation and Economic Policy (ITEP), a nonprofit, nonpartisan think tank.
 He says a global rate would clamp down on companies using a creative array of “accounting gimmicks” to avoid taxes.
 The most common “gimmick” is the subsidiary setup, where a company has an office in the Cayman Islands that, on paper, produces all the revenue, even if there are few or no employees who work there.
 But some companies have gone as far as using something called tax inversions, whereby they restructure the business so that the parent exists internationally, and the U.S.-based entity becomes a mere subsidiary.

 “Offshore profits” is too generous a term, said a report by ITEP and the U.S. Public Interest Research Group, which preferred the term “profits booked offshore for tax purposes.”
 In that report, for the year 2016, the most recent available report of its kind, showed that 57% of companies that had subsidiaries located them in Bermuda or the Cayman Islands, where the tax rates are 0%.
 It noted that Bermuda, plus four other popular tax havens—Holland, Ireland, Switzerland, and Luxembourg—represented 43% of American multinationals’ foreign earnings, but only 7% of their foreign investments.
 “Often, a company’s operational presence in a tax haven may be nothing more than a mailbox,” the report reads.
-As once noted by President Obama, one small high-rise in the Cayman Islands, Ugland House, was reportedly home to 19,000 corporations.
+As once noted by President Obama, one small high-rise in the Cayman Islands, Ugland House, was reportedly home to 19,000 companies.

 The most guilty companies are pharmaceutical corporations such as Pfizer and Johnson & Johnson, as well as tech companies such as Microsoft and Apple, which had the most offshore money, at $246 billion (avoiding $76.6 billion in taxes, the report estimated).
 This practice is easier for tech companies with nontangible products, says Reuven Avi-Yonah, a law professor and director of the international tax program at the University of Michigan, because they can smoothly move intellectual property overseas.
 Still, Nike, General Electric, and PepsiCo had subsidiaries; Goldman Sachs had the most, with 905 subsidiaries in 18 countries.